 What you'll need to make them

 Really, this recipe only requires split red lentils!
+Dry and uncooked lentils.

 You will need some water as well to soak and blend them, but that's it. 🙂

 As a side note, you will need SPLIT red lentils as opposed to whole red lentils.
-The split kind are easier to find, so that should not be a problem.
+The split kind of red lentils are easier to find, so that should not be a problem.
 If you only have whole red lentils, then soak them longer, at least overnight (in the fridge when soaking for more than 6 hours), and you might need to add a little more water to reach the desired consistency for the batter (you will need a pouring consistency, see video).

 How to make red lentil wraps

-Soak
+Soak uncooked lentils

-Blend
+Blend undrained lentils

-First thing, it is important NOT TO DRAIN the lentils.
+First thing, it is important NOT TO DRAIN the soaked lentils.
 You will be using that soaking water to blend with the beans.

 Keep going until you use all the batter and let them cool down for a few minutes before using.
 I like to pile them on a plate as I go, the steam will help soften their texture.
 You should end up with 6-8 tortillas.